 - Engineered floors are made with less wood making them an ecological choice.

-- Engineered floors come in various thicknesses and widths that maybe rare to find in solid hardwood.
+- Engineered floors come in various thickness and widths that maybe rare to find in solid hardwood.

-- Many brands such as Mirage, Lauzon & Mercier offer engineered flooring with a thick wear layer to allow for future sanding and refinishing; a feature that was always limited to solid hardwood.
+- Many brands such as Mirage, Lauzon offer engineered flooring with a thick 3MM wear layer, DuChateau & Mercier offer 4MM wear layer that allows for future sanding and refinishing; a feature that was always limited to solid hardwood.

 What is a floating floor?

-Floating floors, referred to on our website as Click & Lock for simplicity, are usually made of engineered planks that lock and snap to one another and do not require to be nailed or glued to the sub floor.
+Floating floors, referred to on our website as Click & Lock, are usually engineered planks that are made to lock and snap to one another and do not require to be nailed or glued to the sub floor.
 Floating floors are very suitable for fast remodeling since the installation usually takes half the time spent on glued or nailed down floors.
 They could be installed over any existing wood, vinyl, stone or concrete floors, above or below grade.
 They are also the perfect floor when you have radiant heating.

 You may also float traditional engineered flooring by gluing the tongues to the grooves which makes them floating.